Maximilian, Count of Merveldt: Napoleonic Wars

 In 1805 he was in Berlin when the hostilities between France and Austria resumed, and he returned to the Danube valley, where he fought a series of rearguard actions.
 He avoided being caught in the capitulation of Ulm and fell back toward Mikhail Kutuzov's Russian army.
 With 6,000 soldiers in six line and ten Grenz infantry battalions plus 14 squadrons of cavalry, Merveldt made for Styria, hoping to join the army of Archduke Charles.
 Napoleon detached Louis Davout's III Corps in pursuit.
-Slowed by heavy snow in the mountains, his "poorly-handled corps" was overtaken by the French at Gross-Ramig, also called Mariazell, in the Austrian Steiermark, on 8 November.
-His exhausted troops were routed by General of Brigade Etienne Heudelet de Bierre's advanced guard of Davout's III Corps; half, about 2,000, were taken prisoner, and they lost four colors and 16 guns.
+Slowed by heavy snow in the mountains, his "poorly-handled corps" was overtaken by the French.
+At Gross-Ramig, also called Mariazell, in the Austrian Steiermark, on 8 November 1805, his exhausted troops were routed by General of Brigade Etienne Heudelet de Bierre's advanced guard of Louis-Nicolas Davout's III Corps; half, about 2,000, were taken prisoner, and they lost four colors and 16 guns.